HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/duplication.md

     A description using "dup" is not correct since, by definition, a duplication should be **directly 3'-flanking of the original copy** (in tandem).
     Note that the description given still makes it clear that the sequence inserted between `p.His7` and `p.Gln8` is probably derived from nearby, i.e. position `p.Gly4` to `p.Ser6`, and thus likely derived from a duplicative event.

-!!! note "What do you mean with "variants should be described on the protein level and not incorporate knowledge regarding the change at the DNA-level"?"
+!!! note "What do you mean with "variants should be described on the protein level and not incorporate knowledge regarding the change on the DNA-level"?"

     It means that protein variant descriptions should be derived from comparing the variant protein sequence with the reference protein sequence.
-    Knowledge on the underlying change at the DNA level should not be used.
+    Knowledge on the underlying change on the DNA level should not be used.
     E.g., when `MetTrpSerSerSerHisAsp..` changes to `MetTrpSerSerSer`<code class="ins">Ser</code>`HisAsp..`, this is described as `p.Ser5dup`.
-    The information that at the DNA level the change is `..ATGTGGTCCAGTTCCCACGAT..` to `..ATGTGGTCCAGT`<code class="ins">AGT</code>`TCCCACGAT..`, so the codon for `Ser4` is duplicated, is not used; the description `p.Ser4dup` is not correct.
+    The information that on the DNA level the change is `..ATGTGGTCCAGTTCCCACGAT..` to `..ATGTGGTCCAGT`<code class="ins">AGT</code>`TCCCACGAT..`, so the codon for `Ser4` is duplicated, is not used; the description `p.Ser4dup` is not correct.